Albert Schweitzer's Legacy: A UK perspective

 Sir Chesterman’s successor, Dr. James Witchalls, became chairman in 1979 and was later elected President of the International Albert Schweitzer Association (AISL), a post he held for 12 years.

 At that time, the AISL held its annual meetings in a different European country each year in conjunction with three-to-four-day seminars at which Schweitzer’s legacy was discussed.
-In 1983 the meeting took place at Cambridge University at which 130 delegates from 21 countries attended at the invitation of the British Schweitzer Committee.
-This event was organised by Dr. Witchalls and Vreni Mark, who also acted as Dr. Witchalls’ secretary and interpreter until she began to help Mlle Ali Silver with administrative work at the Maison Schweitzer in Gunsbach during the summer months.
+In 1983 the meeting took place at St. John's College in Cambridge University at which 150 delegates from 21 countries attended at the invitation of the British Schweitzer Committee.
+This event was organised by Dr. Witchalls and Vreni Mark, who also acted as Dr. Witchalls’ secretary and interpreter until she began to help Mlle Ali Silver with administrative work at the Maison Albert Schweitzer in Günsbach during the summer months.
 When Ali died in 1987, Vreni took over the management of the Maison Schweitzer until she was succeeded by Madame Sonja Poteau in 1989.

 When Percy Mark succeeded Dr. Witchalls as Chairman of the British Schweitzer Committee in 1995, it became clear, that the objectives defined in the Trust Deed were too narrowly formulated to allow money to be spent on promoting the philosophy as well as supporting hospitals that were “managed in the spirit of Dr. Schweitzer.”
 We therefore created a new charity, first called “Friends of Albert Schweitzer (UK)”, but which now calls itself “Reverence for Life UK” incorporating DSHF.